 Another factor that may sway the debate of "which is greener" between cloth diapers and disposables is your poop disposal habits.
 If you use modern cloth diapers in tandem with a flushable liner, you are (hopefully) flushing your baby's poo down the toilet.
-You should also flush poo from disposable diapers, but this is not the common practice among parents.
+You should also flush poo from disposable diapers, but this is not a common practice among parents.
 Many do not even know that you are supposed to.
-Flushing poo is far less damaging to the environment than wrapping it up and throwing it in the landfill, and creating a biohazard risk in the process.
+Flushing poo is far less damaging to the environment than wrapping it up, throwing it in a landfill, and creating a biohazard risk.
 Human poop is considered a bio-waste and should not be sent to the landfill.
 We suspect this is not common knowledge.

 Green Diaper Performance vs. Traditional

-The decision between using conventional or green diapers wasn't always a clear or easy one.
+The decision to use conventional or green diapers wasn't always clear or easy.
 Many people still think that a green diaper cannot perform on par with traditional disposables.
 However, our analysis of green vs. traditional diapers found this long-held assumption to be largely untrue.
 Modern green diapers outperform traditional diapers on absorbency and most other metrics, earning them top-ranking spots in our lineup.
 Hooray!

 To analyze eco-friendliness, we looked at how the diapers were manufactured, whether they use renewable or recycled resources, and if they are biodegradable.
 Remember that no diaper will degrade inside a plastic bag in a landfill without exposure to the elements, so we caution that your expectations should be realistic and align with how you plan to dispose of your diapers.
-The top contenders for eco-friendliness are Andy Pandy and Nature Baby Care.
+The top contenders for eco-friendliness are Andy Pandy and Nature Babycare.
 Andy Pandy uses bamboo, and the manufacturing process is TCF chlorine-free.
-Nature Baby Care is also TCF chlorine-free and uses bio-based plastics and GM-free corn, with some components of the diaper being biodegradable (again under the right conditions).
-If you choose Nature Baby Care by Naty, do some research in your area for disposal facilities, as we've been informed that they are 99% compostable in an industrial facility.
-The lowest scoring options for eco-friendly are the Huggies brand diapers and Kirkland, all earning just 1 of 10.
+Nature Babycare is also TCF chlorine-free and uses bio-based plastics and GM-free corn, with some components of the diaper being biodegradable (again, under the right conditions).
+If you choose Nature Babycare by Naty, do some research in your area for disposal facilities, as we've been informed that they are 99% compostable in an industrial facility.
+The lowest scoring options for eco-friendly are the Huggies brand diapers and Kirkland, each earning just 1 of 10.

-Disposable diapers weren't meant to last forever, but if they can't make it for a few hours or fall apart when wet, then they aren't much use and could end up costing you more money in the long run.
+Disposable diapers weren't meant to last forever, but if they can't make it for a few hours or fall apart when wet, they aren't much use and could cost you more money in the long run.
 We analyzed the diapers for their ability to stay together, tab quality and resticking properties, and more to determine the most durable in the bunch.

 The most common complaint amongst users is faulty tabs.
 The tabs either pull off before a diaper is even on the baby, or they won't reattach if you remove them to check a diaper or want to secure a rolled-up diaper for disposal.
 The second most common complaint is diapers that leak SAP or fall apart when really wet.
 Some of this might be user error and leaving a diaper on for too long, while others might be design-related due to biodegradable material.
 We think the tab issue is a bigger problem as it can render a diaper unusable, increasing your per diaper cost.
 Changing your baby's diaper regularly can often head off the latter issue.

-Online retailers and store shelves are laden with diaper brands; all shouting claims to draw you in.
+Online retailers and store shelves are laden with diaper brands, all shouting claims to draw you in.
 New!
 Green!
 Tried and true!
-With all this noise, it can be hard to decide which one is best for your baby.
-Add cloth diapers on top of all that, and your head starts spinning.
+It can be hard to decide which one is best for your baby with all this noise.
+Add cloth diapers on top of everything, and your head starts spinning.
 The plethora of diapers may be so overwhelming that you just want to grab and go, select something at random, or choose the cheapest option.
 However, thanks to our detailed testing and tiny hands-on testers, you can now make a more informed decision.
 No matter which diaper you purchase, our insights and unbiased test results will help you make the right selection for you and your baby.

 — Juliet Spurrier, MD & BabyGearLab Team